BigPolarBear1/factorization/README.md

 Update: Yeap that was it, just take the poly prod of g(x) and h(x) and look at its discriminant, which will always be square and then factorize the discriminant of f(x)... easy.
 I did it.
 Finally.
 Its too warm atm, will continue in a few hours and upload tonight.
 Unless someone has objections.. then you have a few hours to make them...
 I guess.... whatever.

-Update: Fixed to code so it uses discriminants in find_same() ... now to optimize that code.. important to note that we can add the modulus to that "offset" we use to generate the constant of f(x) ... so we get smaller disc(f(x)) values...
+Update: Fixed the code (and paper) so it uses discriminants in find_same() ... now to optimize that code.. important to note that we can add the modulus to that "offset" we use to generate the constant of f(x) ... so we get smaller disc(f(x)) values...
 I still need to add that.. and add actual sieving... once both are implemented we'll be good to rock and roll lol.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>